Last Updated on

 By just looking at it, you’d think twice before crossing this bridge.
 For instance, Christian Lucas Sangoyo of LAKAD Pilipinas described the Baler Hanging Bridge as “the longest freaking hanging bridge I’d ever seen.”
 It even caused him to suffer vertigo, the reason why he decided to turn back after reaching the middle part.

 If you’re brave enough to cross this bridge, take note that it is only supported by steel cables with very wide gaps in between, while the floor is covered with thin metal mesh and some wood planks.
-Talking about bridge that will literally take your breath away.
+Talking about the bridge that will literally take your breath away.

 Did you know?
 On April 28, 1949, while on their way to Baler for the inauguration of the Quezon Memorial Hospital, Aurora Quezon and 11 other people were gunned down by some 200 armed men.